 We need to get a t-shirt that says, “Hiked Mount Whitney in One Day and Survived.”
 Hiking Mount Whitney was on our bucket list, especially as it is the highest peak in the contiguous 48 U.S. states at 14,505 feet and over 7,100 feet of elevation gain.
-It was an ambitious challenge to hike the 22 miles round-trip on the out-and-back trail in one day, and we did it two weeks ago!
+It was an ambitious challenge to hike the 22 miles round-trip on the out-and-back trail in one day, and we did it!

-The hike itself wasn’t easy in one day.
+The Mount Whitney hike itself wasn’t easy in one day.
 In fact, it was purely miserable for us.
 Although the weather was absolutely beautiful with clear blue skies, the altitude, long distance, and fatigue took a toll on us.
 Our feet also hurt.
-We originally estimated 12-15 hours to complete, however it took us almost 21 hours!
+We originally estimated 12-15 hours to complete, however, it took us almost 21 hours (a very long day hike)!
 Yes, it was snail-paced slow and a really long day.
 We didn’t train enough at altitude to prepare for Mount Whitney.
-In the end, it was well-worth the experience as the hike tested our mental and physical strengths.
+In the end, it was well worth the experience as the hike tested our mental and physical strengths.
 We’re glad that the hike is over!

 We’ll share more of our experiences below.